ABHIJIT8008/JavaScript/Employee Management System/README.md

 -This is An Employee Management System Project through this you can manage and assign Task to the different Employees of the Company according to job description of the Employee.
 -Tech-Stack Used- Javscript with ReactJS Framework.
--To login this project the creadentials are saved in a file named as localStorage Whose Location is -: Employee Management System\src\utils
+-To login this project the creadentials are saved in a file named as localStorage Whose Location is -: Employee Management System\src\utilslocalStorage.jsx

 # React + Vite